serdarakyol/session-based-CF-API/README.md

 3000 | 45 | 38 | 83 | 3 | 3

 # Usage
-That project developed on Python 3.9.
+That project developed and tested on Python 3.9.
 For run that repository, just run below code
 ## Run on Terminal
 ```
 $ git clone https://github.com/serdarakyol/session-based-CF-API.git